Shaunlipy/ab-test/README.md

 Gross conversion: Lower bound - -0.0291, Upper bound - -0.0120.
 It is statistical significance and practical significance.

-Net conversion: Lower bound - -0.0116, Upper bound - 0.0019, It is not significant.
+Net conversion: Lower bound - -0.0116, Upper bound - 0.0019, It is not statistical significance.
+It is not practical significance.

 #### Sign Tests

-No Bonferroni correctionu
+No Bonferroni correction

 Gross conversion: p-value - 0.0026.
 It is statistical significant